Computer Vision#

 CV02 - Deep Residual Networks (ResNet-50)#

 Train a ResNet-50 classifier on CIFAR-100 and explore how residual (skip) connections solve the vanishing-gradient problem in very deep networks.
-The lab covers Top-1/Top-5 accuracy evaluation and qualitative inspection of sample predictions.
+The lab covers Top-1 and Top-5 accuracy evaluation and qualitative inspection of sample predictions.

 CV03 - Object Detection with YOLOv9#